hypogealgaol/LineDB/README.md

 1. Get JDBC -- DONE
 2. Get JDBC to hook to local mysql -- DONE
 3. Create table -- DONE
-4. Try loading table from MySQL command line to check the table structure
+4. Try loading table from MySQL command line to check the table structure -- DONE
 5. Figure out what the hell is contained in this data in the first place</br>
 ...</br>
 X. Create Meteor Application</br>